ShunSakurai/asana-navigator/README.md

 #### Keyboard shortcuts:
 - [x] Implement keyboard shortcuts to go to sibling subtasks (Shift+Tab+↑/↓)
 - [x] Implement keyboard shortcut to set new parent task (Tab+O)
-- [x] Display the new key combinations in Keyboard Shortcuts list
+- [x] Show the new key combinations in Keyboard Shortcuts list

 #### Going to sibling subtasks:
-- [x] Display drop-down list to go to sibling subtasks (Shift+Tab+→)
+- [x] Show drop-down list to go to sibling subtasks (Shift+Tab+→)

 #### Setting new parent tasks:
 - [x] Search for task ID when the input is an integer
-- [x] Display information such as projects and completed/incomplete
+- [x] Show information such as projects and completed/incomplete

 #### More seamless UI:
 - [x] Display undo toast on bottom left